radarzen/Small_C_Training_Prgms/README.md

+ greetings program:
+ I didn't think the formula in the book was very accurate.
+It wasn't showing the current moon phase correctly.
+So I found a more accurate formula online and incorporated it.
+I also started consolidating functions and definitions to my own headerfile to clean up the main source file a little.
+I saw another programmer do that and I liked it.

+-------------------------------------------------------------------- <br>

+fortune program:
+Experimented a little with file-handling.
+Basic program and I had some ideas to make it a little more advanced, but decided not to for now.
+I did add commandline arguments to use the program against a different text file than default if the user chooses.
+That's about it.

+-------------------------------------------------------------------- <br>

 nato program:
 I want to combine all I've learned so far and make the nato program include both encoding (to NATO phonetic alphabetic terms) and decoding (converting NATO phonetic terms back to english/origional text).
 I want to be able to write, append, and read files.
 I want to be able to do as much from the command-line as possible (not have to open and then select options).
 The following is what I'm thinking so far:

 $ nato <br>
  -opens program, provides a brief use description, and then asks for a message to convert to NATO phonetics <br>